tambapps/P2P-File-Sharing/command_line/README.md

-# Command Line File Sharing Tool
+# Fandem command line

-This project can be used to transfer files from one computer to another if they are connected on the same wifi.
+This command line tool allows to send/receive files to/from other fandem peers.

 ## Getting Started